DefinedNet/nebula-docs/src/data/docs/en/unsafe_routes.md

 ---
-title: Extend access to any host with unsafe_routes
+title: Extend access beyond overlay network hosts with unsafe_routes
 slug: unsafe_routes
-summary: This guide explains how to configure Nebula to route traffic destined for a specific subnet through a specific host, which is useful for accessing hosts that cannot be modified to run Nebula.
+summary: This guide explains how to configure Nebula to route traffic destined for a specific subnet through a specific overlay network host, which is useful for accessing hosts that cannot be modified to run Nebula.
 ---

-# Extend access to any host with unsafe_routes
+# Extend access beyond overlay network hosts with unsafe_routes

-This guide explains how to configure Nebula to route traffic destined for a specific subnet through a specific host.
+This guide explains how to configure Nebula to route traffic destined for a specific subnet through a specific overlay network host.

 This is especially useful for accessing hosts that cannot be modified to run Nebula, such as printers, physical access control systems, and other proprietary devices on which you cannot install arbitrary software.